“My Father is Dying. Should I Go to His Death Bed?” – A Lesson for All Fathers and Men

 My father is not a good man.
 I don’t think he ever was, judging by what my uncle told me of his youth.
 I haven’t spoken to him for over a decade because I was afraid to become him.
 The last time we talked was when I was a broke college student who wanted a suit.
 My father didn’t provide for me as a child, my maternal grandmother took on that responsibility.
 In fact, every time I asked for financial help, he would turn it around on me and make me feel guilty for asking.
 I asked him for the suit so I can have something stylish to wear in college, but I had found myself lying saying it was for interviews.

 The last thing my father ever said to me was life-altering, and it shaped who I wanted to be as a man.
 “You can’t con a con-man.”
-A simple sentence which left me with an existential crisis.
-I left my father that day and hadn’t spoken to him since, for I was afraid to become him.
+A simple statement which left me with an existential crisis.
+I left my father that day and hadn’t spoken to him since, because I was afraid to become him.

 You might think that one encounter and my reaction to it might be childish and even selfish.
 But my father had chosen to live a life where honesty and integrity were expendable.
 He lived a life of negligence and malicious intent with his choices affecting everyone he encounters like a plague.
 I write this as an anecdotal morality tale of why our actions matter and why fathers are essential.

-When I was a cop, I had access to a criminal database.
+I had access to a criminal database when I worked as a cop.
 I hadn’t heard from my father for 6 years at that point, and I’ve gotten curious.
 I looked him up and found out he was caught shoplifting many times.
 Each time he was able to worm his way out of the arrest.

 I remember as a child he would take my brother, cousin and I to K-Mart to steal.
 He told us to get any toy we wanted, and we gleefully did.
 He would then find a product packaged in a large box and take it to a secluded aisle, away from the security cameras.
 He took out the contents of the box and replaced it with the toys and anything else he picked out.
 He then resealed the box and went to the checkout line as if he was buying one large item.
 The cashiers just scanned the box with it still in the cart, never knowing the difference.